-Once you have everything, set up the tripod to focus the camera on the water’s surface.
-Set your camera to continuously take pictures, either on a timer or once you click the remote shutter release.
-Pressing the shutter button by hand causes camera shake, which can make your photo blurry.
+As soon as you have everything set up, adjust the tripod and point the camera’s focus to the water's surface.
+You can set your camera to take continuously, either by setting a timer or pressing the remote shutter release.
+Remote shutter is needed because pressing the shutter button by hand could cause your photo to blur due to the camera shake.

-The splash from a water drop lasts only a fraction of a second, so your camera settings should be optimized for a fast shutter speed:
+Because water drops splash for only a fraction of a second, your camera settings should be optimised for a fast shutter speed:

-- Shutter speed — A 1/1000 shutter speed will freeze just about any water droplet.
-A slower shutter speed of around 1/250 works best for bigger splashes.
+- Shutter speed: A 1/1000 shutter speed will freeze any water droplet.
+If you’re shooting large splashes, try a shutter speed of around 1/250.

-- Aperture — A wider aperture between f/4 and f/8 is ideal for a sharp focus on small drops.
-For bigger splashes, aim for around f/14 to keep the wider area in focus.
+- Aperture: A wide aperture between f/4 and f/8 is ideal for focusing on small drops.
+When shooting larger splashes, set the aperture to around f/14 to ensure the wider area remains focused.

-- ISO — Adjust your ISO to whatever it needs to be to maintain your shutter speed.
+- ISO: Adjust your ISO as necessary to maintain your shutter speed.

-When your camera’s ready, let the water droplet fall and take a few pictures.
-Experiment with your setup and camera settings to find what works best.
+Once your camera is ready, take a few pictures of the water droplet falling.
+Play around with your set-up and camera settings to find what works best.